qtproject/qt-apps-neptune-ui/README.md

         $ appman --recreate-database -c am-config.yaml -I dummyimports

+# Development

+As it is inconvenient to always run "make install" when working directly on the neptune-ui, qmake is generating a plugins.yaml file which contains all the settings you need to run the UI also without installation.

+        $ appman --recreate-database -c am-config.yaml -c <build-folder>/plugins.yaml

+In QtCreator you can use the following line:

+        $ appman --recreate-database -c am-config.yaml -c %{buildDir}/plugins.yaml

 # Style Configuration

 Neptune UI supports different styleConfigs which can be used to adapt the style to the needs of the Hardware the UI should be running on.